vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 05 - Intermediate CSS/README.md

   * __Fixed:__ This type of positioning makes the HTML element stay in a fixed positioning in respect to the body.
 If we scroll down the webpage, for example, the HTML element that has a "fixed" position will stay at this specific position while we do the scroll. __It's really useful when we are dealing with headers and navbars.__

 ## 05) Aligning HTML elements through CSS
 * The easiest way to do it is using the "text-align" property in CSS.
-It's commonly used in the parent HTML element of the element that we want to center.
+It's commonly used in the parent HTML element of the element that we want to center. __It will center everything inside this parent element that does not have a "width" property.__
-* If we change some properties of a specific element, we will see that it may become impossible for us to center this element using the "text-align" property. __So, what do we do in this case?
+* If we define the "width" property of a specific element, we will see that it will become impossible for us to center this element using the "text-align" property. __So, what do we do in this case?
 We can use the "margin" property.__ It is recommended that we use the value "auto" when dealing with this type of situation.